Androstane/NestedBD/README.md

 Please ensure ''text.xml'' are in the same folder as the ''xml_generator.py'' to avoid error.

 #### Running NestedBD
-The MCMC chain length can be mannualy set to desired value by, such as N, by setting ''chainLength="{N}" in generated xml file.
+The MCMC chain length can be mannualy set to desired value, such as N, by setting ''chainLength="{N}" in generated xml file.
 You may also want to change the frequency of logger, by setting logEvery="{M}" in the generated xml file accordingly.

 When the xml file is ready, again follow the instruction to run beast2 through command line: https://www.beast2.org/2019/09/26/command-line-tricks.html.
 For example, with Linux and default installation: